Categories of diagrams with irreversible moves: Knots with binary relations

-The conditions above arrows in Fig. \ref{moveset} are used after passing to the conditional theory $\D^{\mathfrak{R}}\cap_f^w\C$.
+The conditions above arrows in Fig. \ref{moveset} are used after passing to the conditional theory $\D^{\mathfrak{R}}\cap_f^w\C$ (in which the Condition (\ref{basiccond}) holds).
 Then, some of the moves in Fig. \ref{moveset} might be irreversible (depending on the relation in $D^R$), as the following example illustrates.

 \begin{example} Figure \ref{reldiagrams} shows an example of relation Reidemeister moves from Fig. \ref{moveset} applied to diagrams with relations.
 The following tables describe the initial and subsequent relations assigned to the diagrams.
 The relation table of $R_5$ (not shown here) contains only zeros, which means that no further Reidemeister moves are possible; $D_5^{R_5}$ is a terminal state.